JTSDK/jtsdk-nix/README-Debian.md

 # Debian Lauchpad PPA How-To

+Last Update: 28-MAY-2018

+> NOTE - Developpment efforts for JTSDK v2 has come to an end.
+The current development focus for JTSDK-Nix is being combined with the [JTSDK .Net Core](https://github.com/KI7MT/jtsdk-dotnet-core) cross-platform project.
+This file is being left in the repository for example purposes only.
+Those wishing to use the new version of JTSDK should follow the [.Net Core Project](https://github.com/KI7MT/jtsdk-dotnet-core)

+## Comentary
 There is a lot of confusion about the different package schemas relating to Ubuntu and Debian.
 Put simply, Ubuntu would not exist without Debian, as Ubuntu derives its core packaging from Debian: